 Day 6: Bryce Canyon

 Continue exploring Bryce Canyon’s extensive trail system or hop a ride instead with Canyon Trail Rides.
 Eat a meal at the Bryce Canyon Lodge Restaurant and spend the afternoon relaxing on the lodge porch.

 Day 7: Bryce Canyon to Zion National Park (87 miles)

 Depart Bryce Canyon and head northeast on UT-63, then south on UT-12 –> US-89 –>UT-9.
 The route is under two hours, so you’ll have plenty of time for lunch in the pretty canyon town of Springdale.
 Head into Zion National Park, remembering that this park is car-free.
 You’ll likely be staying in a hotel in Springdale, and can easily take in-park shuttles.

 Eat breakfast at Cafe Soleil outside the park, then head in for a family day hike or a shuttle bus tour (hop on and off at any stop along the way).
 If you’re ready for a wild trek, book a tour with Red Desert Adventure.
 Families can attempt the harrowing Angel’s Landing hike or Zion Narrows on their own, but talk with rangers at the Visitor Center first in order to be well-prepared.
 Have a well-deserved dinner at family-friendly Zion Pizza and Noodle.

-Check back this week for these fabulous road trip giveaway, tips & inspiration:
+Check out these fabulous road trip tips & inspiration: